logicalmechanism/distributed_representation/README.md

 ## Vault Contract

 Inside the `vault` folder are all the scripts for creating, adding, and subtracting from the vault contract.
-The vault is design to accumulate rewards from staking and any profit for the dao.
+The vault is design to accumulate rewards from staking and any profit for the DAO.
 The vault is designed to have many vault UTxOs as their only purpose is to accumulate Lovelace.

 Use the `starter` wallet and register the stake contract.